5,000 tickets have been issued in Quebec for COVID-19 infractions

 Cult MTL is a daily web and monthly print publication focusing on Montreal music, arts, culture and city life.
 Along with interviewing local and visiting artists, promoters and entrepreneurs, we feature analysis and criticism by our editorial staff and crew of columnists and freelancers, compile comprehensive event listings, curate a daily To-Do List and run the annual Best of MTL readers poll.

-5,000 tickets have been issued to people and businesses in Quebec not following government regulations for COVID-19
+5,000 tickets and fines have been issued to people and businesses in Quebec not following government regulations for COVID-19 (Coronavirus)